sskibin22/My-malloc-Project/README.md

     e) malloc() should handle situations when a client requests a number of bytes within memory, and memory[] contains free chunks of size within the range byte size requested < free chunk available <= (bite size requested + byte size of a header(24 bytes on linux)).
 In this case malloc() should continue to search for a free chunk large enough to call split() or if no larger chunk is available malloc() should fit the requested amount of bytes into the first available free chunk without calling split to avoid initializing headers with 0 bytes of payload or overwriting memory with a header.

         -> see test_range_case() under basic_tests.c

+    f) The library should avoid unnecessary fragmentation of the heap.
+Concretely, memory[] should not have contiguous free chunks, as this unecessarily constrains the size of the largest free chunk and wastes memory on headers that do not serve a useful purpose.

+        -> Suppose all of memory[] is allocated in some number of chunks.
+If the even-numbered chunks are all freed, followed by the odd-numbered chunks, then an effective fragmentation strategy ensures that the entirety of free memory is available to be allocated in a single chunk.
+This is tested with various chunk sizes in the task5() function of memgrind.c.

 2) Attempted breaks